 Terrestrial (DVB-T).
 Another television delivery medium is DVB-T, which is available primarily in metropolitan areas.
 Currently, the number of television channels that are transmitted via DVB-T in most areas in our footprint is limited to up to 24 (12 channels in Baden-Württemberg).
 Similar to satellite, DVB-T does not allow for the provision of enhanced bi-directional functionalities given the lack of a return path.
 A switch to DVB-T 2 technology, however, could increase the transmission capacity and could increase the number of SD channels and allow HD offerings as well.
-The terrestrial transmission infrastructure is owned and operated by Media Broadcast GmbH, and public broadcasters such as ARD and ZDF.
+The terrestrial transmission infrastructure is owned and operated by Media Broadcast GmbH, and public broadcasters ARD and ZDF.
 According to a DVB-T Überallfernsehen 2010 press release, DVB-T can be received by more than 90% of all television households in Germany via antenna.
-RTL has announced that it intends to cease its DVB-T distribution in Germany by the end of 2014.
+RTL has announced that it intends to cease its DVB-T distribution in Germany by the end of 2014, whereas ProSiebenSAT.1 announced that it plans to continue to use DVB-T as a distribution platform until 2018 and might expand its current offering.
 In order to receive DVB-T, a consumer needs an antenna and a receiver, but the consumer is not required to pay any subscription fees.
-Demand for digital terrestrial television may increase in the future as it becomes more widely available and the price of the receiving equipment decreases.
+TV sets that are currently sold in retail stores in Germany often have a DVB-T tuner (as well as a digital cable and/or satellite tuner) already included.
+Demand for digital terrestrial television may increase in the future as the price of the receiving equipment decreases.